Fabricio-191/ms/docs/AddLanguage.md

 ```

 * Language name must be a string
-* All keys must be present in the language `[YEAR, MONTH, WEEK, DAY, HOUR, MINUTE, SECOND, MILISECOND]`
+* All keys must be present in the language
 * Notations must have:
   * The `all` property containing an array of all the posible ways to write the unit
   * The `single` property containing the common write to write the unit in singular